Help fill food pantry shelves with nutritious foods using this Healthy Shelves donation checklist.

 Food pantries are not merely providing food anymore– they are impacting people’s health!
 The Food Pantry Donation checklist was developed to promote donation of items that will help address nutritional gaps and better meet the needs of pantry clients.

-*The Food Team committee of the Diabetes: Working Wellness in Waukesha Together group includes the Salvation Army, Mount Mary University, UW-Extension, the Food Pantry of Waukesha County, National Kidney Foundation, NuGenesis, ProHealth Care, and the Medical College of Wisconsin.
+*The Food Team committee of the Diabetes: Working Wellness in Waukesha Together group includes the Salvation Army, Mount Mary University, UW-Madison Division of Extension Waukesha County, the Food Pantry of Waukesha County, National Kidney Foundation, NuGenesis, ProHealth Care, and the Medical College of Wisconsin.
 The Food Drive Checklist was created as part of a project funded in part by the Healthier Wisconsin Partnership Program, a component of the Advancing a Healthier Wisconsin endowment at the Medical College of Wisconsin.

 Coleman-Jensen, A, et al. A Report Summary from ERS (USDA), 2013